August 21, 1956

 Supporter of Liverpool Football Club.

-She received a Star on Canada’s Walk of Fame in Toronto (2009).
+She was awarded a Star on Canada’s Walk of Fame in Toronto in 2009.

 Huge fan of English journalist Rudyard Kiplingn.